Crunching your request. Won't be long . . .

-Low interest credit cards are credit cards with relatively low purchase rates (usually below 15%).
-A low interest rate credit card might be suitable for you if you expect to carry a significant debt on your card read more ↓
+A Low interest credit card is a credit card with a relatively low purchase rates (usually below 15%).
+A low rate credit card might be suitable for you if you expect to carry a significant debt on your card.

 A low interest rate is generally considered to be good when it comes to credit cards, but a low rate credit card might not be suitable for everyone.
 If you have no problems paying off your credit card debt on time and in full, then a reward credit card might be more suitable for you to allow you take advantage of reward points and other benefits that come with rewards cards.